 If you're not sure which match type to use, we suggest starting with broad match.
 This will give you the best chance of reaching your target customers right off the bat.
 You can then the results of your search term performance reports to refine your list of keywords.
 Here are some quick tips on how to optimize your keyword lists:

-Clicks on the ad will be charged to the narrowest match bid.
-Also, to avoid duplicate reporting, all reports, such as keyword performance reports, will only report the match type that took precedence.
+To avoid duplicate reporting, all reports, such as keyword performance reports, will only report the match type that took precedence.
 In this example, an impression would be reported for the exact match [red flower] and not the broad match flower.

 Are you a new advertiser?
 Would you like some free Bing Ads coaching?